A Better Eternal Perspective On Life Living with Hearing Loss

 Look at the Blessings of what you have, Not what you don’t have

-The only thing I saw at the moment was the loss associated with it.
-I want you to know if a situation such as this were to happen to you don’t make my mistake.
+The only thing I saw was the loss associated with it.
+I want you to know that if such a situation happens to you, don’t make my mistake.
 You can trust God with any circumstance that comes your way.

 God uses broken people to reach the broken